 I am in the network/security field.
-With so many certifications in the market now, which one is the most valuable/recognized to attain?
+With so many certifications in the market now, which one is the most valuable/recognized

 A wise man once told me that the answers to all meaningful questions start with the same two words: "That depends..."
 In the case of your question, the answer depends on what level of expertise you currently hold and what kinds of career objectives you might have.
 Since I know nothing about you in these regards, let me make some blanket recommendations instead: